TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/FluidTemplates/Index.rst

 Fluid takes modern templating a step further.
 By using so-called *ViewHelpers*, developers can implement complex functionality and therefore extend the original functionality of Fluid to their heart's content.
 ViewHelpers are built in the programming language PHP.
 Having said that, website integrators or editors are not required to learn or understand these (this is the responsibility of a software developer).
 Integrators only need to **apply** them -- and this is as easy as adding a HTML tag such as ``<image ... />`` to a HTML file.

 More than 80 ViewHelpers are shipped with the TYPO3 core already.
 They enable integrators and web developers to use translations of variables, generate forms and dynamic links, resize images, embed other HTML files and even implement logical functions such as ``if ... then ... else ...``.
 An overview of the available ViewHelpers and how to apply them can be found at `Fluid Powered TYPO3 <https://fluidtypo3.org/viewhelpers/>`_ and at the `TYPO3 Wiki <https://wiki.typo3.org/Fluid>`_.
-Please note that both sites are community-driven and not maintained by the TYPO3 Documentation Team.
+Note that both sites are community-driven and not maintained by the TYPO3 Documentation Team.

 .. directory-structure: